SoftwareSeniPT/ss-codex/markdowns/getting-started.md

 ### Seat
 Depending where you will be assign, HR should provide you the proper place for you to excel your skills.
 If you are an Intern, you might have to travel around the office during your stay, as you explore many facade of the company.

+### Absence
+Everyday, you will need to login to the [SS Hub](http://hub.softwareseni.co.id/), and Punch In/Out your working hours, as well as your daily report on what you have been working on during the day.
+This report will be viewed by your Manager.

 ### E-mail
 SoftwareSeni uses a very commun e-mail server.
 The GMail for Business.
 HR should have assigned that to you already, if not, see with them ASAP.
 If already, you can always prepare your e-mail signature.